waimus/Lucas/README.md

 B. Open Git Bash console in the folder where `lucas-cleaned.py` file located and run `python lucas-cleaned.py` in the console.
 <br>

 You have to keep it running in order the bot to be online in Discord.
-I think you can host it in a hosting service so it can run forever without having it running in your computer.
-But I personally have never host bot in a hosting service so I don't know how to do it.
+To do that, you can use some Platform as a Service provider to host your bot. [glitch.com](https://glitch.com/) is one easy service to host your bot.